MK10UNoY/DatasetRefinement/README.md

 ## Key Features

-- **Data Extraction:** Scripts to extract disease and symptom data from PDFs, websites, and other sources.
+- **Unified Data Pipeline:** Extracts, cleans, and structures data from PDFs, websites, and CSVs into a single, easy-to-use format.
-- **Data Cleaning:** Removes noise and irrelevant words, standardizes and flattens data.
+- **Noise Reduction:** Removes irrelevant words and standardizes terminology for better analysis.
-- **Data Structuring:** Organizes data into clear categories (symptoms, causes, prognosis, etc.).
+- **Category Organization:** Data is organized into clear categories (symptoms, causes, prognosis, etc.) for easier exploration.
-- **ML Ready:** Prepares datasets for machine learning, including synthetic data generation and model training scripts.
+- **ML & EDA Ready:** Datasets are ready for machine learning, exploratory data analysis, and visualization.
-- **EDA Friendly:** Cleaned datasets are ready for exploratory data analysis and visualization.
+- **Extensible:** Modular scripts make it easy to add new data sources or processing steps.

 ---